anasben7/mask_detection_tf/README.md

 ## Mask detection using TensorFlow with Keras, OpenCV and MobileNET

-### For test purposes, we have built this on google Colab, before deploying it to our machines.
+### For test purposes, we have built this on google Colab Notebook, before deploying it to our machines.

 Building a Mask detection system for a company.
 This system is connected to a screen in the company entry, so it's can detect if the people entering the building are wearing masks or not.